SciML/Catalyst.jl/docs/src/tutorials/advanced_simulations.md

 ```@example ex1
 esol = solve(eprob; trajectories=5)
 ```
 This simulation is automatically multithreaded over all available threads.
 Please read [this documentation](https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/#EnsembleAlgorithms) for more information on parallelisation alternatives.
-The ensemble simulations can be plotted using the `plot()` function, which will by default display all trajectories:
+The ensemble simulations can be plotted using the `plot` function, which by default displays all trajectories:
 ```@example ex1
 plot(esol)
 ```